 selected representations from strings to enumerated constants,

-using the atomModeMap
+using the atomModeMap and bondModeMap dictionaries, and

-invokes the main package function mainchain
+invokes the main package function mainchain.

 def Apply(self):

-method of the chimera.dialogs module.
+display(name) method of the chimera.dialogs module.

 Here the class itself is registered, but since it is a named dialog